Instructions for single abstracts

 - Pitch presentations: 60-minute sessions with 8 speakers, 5 minutes with 2-3 minutes discussion, maximum of 5 slides per speaker (without animations), including opening or closing slides.

-- Poster presentations: All posters must be submitted in advance to the conference and will be displayed during the conference.
+- Posters: All posters must be submitted in advance to the conference and will be displayed during the conference.
 The score of the abstract will decide if you are scheduled for:

 - E-Poster displays: these include a number of posters abstracts not included in the so-called poster walks.
 These posters are merely displayed on the poster stations during the entire conference but not presented/moderated.